Frequently asked questions

-I have an existing bot built on Azure Bot Framework and Azure Cognitive Services.
+I have an existing bot built on Microsoft Bot Framework and Azure Cognitive Services.
 How do I leverage Dynamics 365 Virtual Agent for Customer Service?

-Dynamics 365 Virtual Agent for Customer Service is built on Azure Bot Framework.
-Organizations with existing bots can leverage Bot Framework’s dispatch tool (see example) to integrate the two product offerings.
-We strive to enable developers with a streamlined bot building experience by seamlessly integrating into Bot Framework’s Skill platform in an upcoming release.
+Dynamics 365 Virtual Agent for Customer Service is built on Microsoft Bot Framework.
+Organizations with existing bots can follow step-by-step guidance to setting up Microsoft Bot Framework dispatcher with bot built using Dynamics 365 Virtual Agent for Customer Service.
+We will provide developers with a streamlined bot building experience by seamlessly integrating into Microsoft Bot Framework’s Skill platform in an upcoming release.

-Is Dynamics 365 Virtual Agent for Customer Service available in Government Environments currently?
+Is Dynamics 365 Virtual Agent for Customer Service available in government environments?